lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 8.
 Scalable machine learning I

-In this week we will introduce the basic concepts of distributed machine learning algorithms for regression and classification tasks.
-We will discuss batch optimization methods for model parameter estimation by using gradient descent methods and its variations such as [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) and [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS).
-We will also cover online optimisation methods such as stochastic gradient descent (SGD), parallel SGD and mini-batch SGD methods.
-We will discuss model and data paralellization models.
+In this week we introduce basic concepts of distributed machine learning algorithms for regression and classification tasks.
+We discuss batch optimization methods for model parameter estimation by using gradient descent methods and its variations such as [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) and [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS).
+We also cover online optimisation methods such as stochastic gradient descent (SGD), parallel SGD and mini-batch SGD methods.
+We discuss model and data paralellization models.

 *Readings*:
 * Bottou, L. and Le Cun, Y., [Large Scale Online Learning](http://papers.nips.cc/paper/2365-large-scale-online-learning), NIPS 2003